And All Between

-And All Between is a science fiction/fantasy novel by Zilpha Keatley Snyder, the second book in the Green Sky Trilogy.
+And All Between is a 1976 science fiction/fantasy novel by American author Zilpha Keatley Snyder, the second book in the Green Sky Trilogy.

 The book's title comes from one of the Green-sky chants, containing the phrase "And all between becomes among, / And they are we and old is young, / And earth is sky, / And all is one."

 Plot summary

 Eight-year-old Erdling Teera runs away from home when the Council decides her pet will have to be killed for food.
 The Erdlings are in a "time of hunger" due to their increasing numbers.
 Wandering through the tunnels of Erd, she finds a wider-than-usual opening in the vines that entrap the Erdlings and accidentally tumbles through it, unable to get back inside.
 She calls out for help and soon is confronted by two strangers, Raamo and Neric.
 From the green-gold seals they wear, Teera recognizes them as Ol-Zhaan.
 Taking her for a Kindar child who had been abducted by the Pash-shan, they convince her to return to the trees with promises of plentiful food and kind treatment.

 Teera is hidden with Raamo's family and plays Spirit-games with his younger sister, Pomma.
 Raamo's fellow Chosen, D'ol Genaa, discovers Teera.
 In the confrontation that follows, they learn that Teera is actually a Pash-shan, who are not monsters as the Kindar have been told, but people like themselves.
 The group returns to the forest floor and Genaa is reunited with her father, Hiro D’anhk, thought to have been killed by evil Pash-shan but actually living among the peaceful Erdlings after being imprisoned there by members of the Geets-kel, a secret society within the Ol-zhaan.

 The conspirators' activities have been observed by a member of the Geets-kel, who alerts D’ol Falla, the highest member of the Ol-zhaan.
 She summons Raamo to a nighttime meeting where they plan to reunite the Kindar and Pash-shan.
 Equipped with a map drawn by D'ol Falla, Genaa and Neric immediately set out to find a hole containing the secret metal hatch that grants entrance to the Erdling tunnels.

 After hearing of Falla's plans, D'ol Regle and his assistants storm into the D'ok household to seize Pomma and Teera.
 He then calls for a meeting of the Geets-kel to discuss the situation and formulate a plan to stop it.
 Finally, he retrieves an ancient weapon from D'ol Falla's house and then confronts her with a threat to harm the children if she and Raamo attempt to go forward with their plans.